Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar Loop Accuracy Test results for Outdoor running

-The following chart shows the results from a 90-minute trail and road run.
-It was a steady-state effort, but included some hard uphill sprints off-road.
+The following chart shows the results of a 90-minute trail-and-road run.
+It was a steady-state effort, but it included some hard uphill off-road sprints.
 The Apple Watch Ultra 3 again experienced some dropouts, but there was near-perfect agreement among the other devices and with the reference track.

 Great job from Polar here, scoring 9.5/10

 Note: The test used software version 3.0.31, which was the launch version, superseded on 29 September.
 If you wear LOOP on the wrist, the accuracy will not be as good as I recorded here.
-The wrist is an unreliable and challenging location for recording optical HR accurately.
+The wrist is an unreliable and challenging location for accurately recording optical HR.

 Whoop Competition – the state of play